jackjliew/ai-openscale/wos-custom-ml-examples.md

 The [Custom ML Engine example published on git](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-bluemix) is using python and flask to serve scikit-learn model.

+To generate the drift detection model, you must use scikit-learn version 0.20.2 in the notebook.
+{: note}

 The [README file](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-bluemix) describes how the app can be deployed locally for testing purposes as well as cf application on IBM Cloud.
 The implementation of REST API endpoints can be found in [app.py file](https://github.com/pmservice/ai-openscale-tutorials/blob/master/applications/custom-ml-engine-bluemix/app.py).

 ## Node.js